-The CIP is further divided into project types including public facilities, parks, storm drains, sanitary sewers, streets, and traffic projects.
-There are 90 projects in the FY 2019-20 CIP with five new projects and 85 existing projects.
-Below includes a summary of each type of project and a description of the new appropriations requested:
+The CIP is divided into project types including public facilities, parks, storm drains, sanitary sewers, streets, and traffic projects.
+There are 90 projects in the FY 2019-20 CIP with 5 new projects and 85 existing projects.
+Below includes a summary of new projects added:

-• Public Facilities (\$475,000): These projects renovate, construct, and improve city buildings.
+Public Facilities (\$475,000): These projects renovate, construct, and improve city buildings.